madeleine-jane/portfolio/assets/glass_voicemail/content.md

 # Glass Voicemail

-This is a voicemail from my mom:\
+This is a snippet of a voicemail from my mom:\
 ![i_love_you.m4a](%PUBLIC_URL%/assets/glass_voicemail/i_love_you.m4a)

 And here's that voicemail as a stained glass window:\